 - Table of Contents

-Starting by exploring the nature of research and the importance of data in the research process, the book reviews how RDM has developed over time, what typical research data services are, and how they relate to other research support services.
-It considers how a multi-professional support service can be created then examines the decisions that need to be made in designing different types of research data service from local policy creation, training, through to creating a data repository.
+Read a blog post by one of the authors now!
+Research Data Management (RDM) has become a professional topic of great importance internationally following changes in scholarship and government policies about the sharing of research data.
+Exploring Research Data Management provides an accessible introduction and guide to RDM with engaging tasks for the reader to follow and develop their knowledge.
+Starting by exploring the world of research and the importance and complexity of data in the research process, the book considers how a multi-professional support service can be created.
+It then examines the decisions that need to be made in designing different types of research data service from local policy creation, training, through to creating a data repository.
+Coverage includes

 List of figures and tables